-The Tone section of the Black & White pane lets you can adjust brightness, contrast, highlights and shadows, whites and blacks, and detail directly within the filter pane.
+The Tone section of the Black & White pane is similar to the one in the Tone Enhancer filter: you can adjust brightness, contrast, highlights and shadows, whites and blacks, and detail directly within the filter pane.
+(See Tone Enhancer on page 55 for more complete details on the options in the Tone section.)